JabronieMan/thanksgiving/_recipes/easy-vegan-pie-crust.md

     name: vegetable shortening
   - quantity: 0.5
     unit: cup
-    name: plant-based milk (or more if needed)
+    name: plant-based milk
+    notes: or more if needed
 ---
 ### Ingredients